 Despite its high sugar content, prune juice has several health benefits.
 Let’s consider some of them.

 Prune juice is good for your digestion

 Prunes are rich in fiber, which is why they are a natural cure for constipation.
-Prune juice acts as an excellent natural laxative because it is so rich in sorbitol.
+Prune juice, just like plum juice, acts as an excellent natural laxative because it is so rich in sorbitol.
 Prune juice is considered to be one of the best natural treatments for chronic constipation in both adults and children.